wovalle/icomag/app/next.md

+## current balance

+agregar el monto estimado de dinero en la cuenta en el homepage y agregar un subitem en el menu actualizar monto

 ## next

 I want to be able to upload bills to transactions.
+This new entity will be called attachments.

 I just configured an R2 bucket and is accessible via env.R2.
 Read this documentation to know how to do it: https://developers.cloudflare.com/r2/api/workers/workers-api-usage/